mathildathompson/text_adv_app/project_to_do_list.md

 ###Nice to Have

+* Devise should allow remembering the user and email password resets
+* Comments form
 * Searching for an adventure
 * Edit a Track (the description)
 * Map an Adventure (Scene > Track Desc > Scene)